Research Scholars Certificate

 3) Online Training

 Participants must complete on-line training in several topics, provided by the Collaborative Institutional Training Initiative (CITI).
 For information concerning registration for this free online training, visit the Office of Compliance Assistance web page at http://research.usu.edu/compliance/htm/certificate/citi.
-The following course plan should be followed, if possible:
+Ideally, the following course plan should be followed:

 - Before the Research Scholars Orientation